 Information about how we gather and use information to support our services.

-We gather and process information to deliver services to individuals and communities in East Renfrewshire to carry out our statutory functions.
+We gather and process information to deliver services to citizens and communities, to carry out our statutory functions and ensure that:

 We do this in accordance with the Data Protection Act 2018 and in compliance with our obligations we're registered as a data controller with the Information Commissioner's Office (ICO) under registration Z7145991.

-As a local authority, we have a lawful basis for gathering and processing information:
+As a local authority, we have a lawful basis for gathering and processing information where necessary for the delivery of services;

 - to ensure that we undertake our statutory functions and public tasks when required to do so by law, including those relating to diversity and equalities